discopt/cmr/doc/index.md

 # Installation and Usage #

 The library can be found on [github](https://github.com/discopt/cmr/), or directly as a [ZIP Archive](https://github.com/discopt/cmr/archive/refs/heads/master.zip).
-The functionality can be used via command-line tools or via its C interface.
+The functionality can be used via command-line tools or via its C interface (see [build instructions](\ref build) for more information).
 There is one executable per matrix/matroid class.
 Its documentation and that of the interface can be found on the respective pages.
 The executables accept several \ref file-formats.